ELEMENTARY PARENT/STUDENT HANDBOOK

 Middle School 60-90 minutes

 All students are encouraged to read & study nightly.
 Being read to, reading with, reading alone, or reading along with a read aloud (Audible) is suggested as a developed habit.
+Taking every opportunity to practice Math skills nightly increases competence and accuracy.

 Academic Challenges Notice to Family Members (and MS Students) via Email